What Does CBD Stand For?

 CBD Oil for Pain

-Pain relief is probably the most common use of CBD or hemp oil.
-There’s no shortage of anecdotal evidence that CBD oil is good for quick and sustainable pain relief without the risk of addiction common to traditional pharmaceutical options.
+Pain relief is probably the most common use of hemp oil.
+There’s no shortage of anecdotal evidence that it is good for quick and sustainable pain relief.
+Without the risk of addiction common to traditional pharmaceutical options.

-People self-report using CBD oil for pain from migraine headaches, physical injury and trauma, surgery, and chronic conditions such as fibromyalgia and multiple sclerosis.
+People self-report using it for pain from migraine headaches, physical injury, and trauma — also, surgery, and chronic conditions such as fibromyalgia and multiple sclerosis.

 The science behind these claims is strong.